-The education facility identified as part of the project will undergo a quick technical assessment and consultations will be held with local and central authorities at local level.
-This process will also gather data on the exact number of citizens impacted as well as the current status of education service.
+All education facilities identified for repair or reconstruction by the project will undergo a quick technical assessment and consultations will be held with local and central authorities at local level.
+This process will also gather data on the exact number of citizens impacted as well as the current status of education services.
 This activity will result in the preparation of Terms of Reference (ToRs) and technical specifications for the design and supervision for all education facilities.
+The technical assessment will provide recommendation on the type of intervention for each education facilities.